JanaAshraf975/Rice-CNN-Classifier/README.md

 Display probabilities with a bar chart highlighting the predicted class

-📊 Model Performance
+# 📊 Model Performance

+Validation Accuracy: 92.5%
 The model achieves high accuracy on the validation set.

 Training and validation loss/accuracy plots are generated for analysis.

-📥 Dataset
+# 📥 Dataset
 The rice dataset can be downloaded from Kaggle:

 https://www.kaggle.com/datasets/muratkokludataset/rice-image-dataset